Just who was the Apostle Paul of the New Testament?

 He first appears in the book of Acts at Stephen’s stoning for blasphemy.

-Saul did not actively participate in the stoning but took care of the clothing of those who needed a free arm to throw stones.
+Saul did not actively participate in the stoning.
+He tended the clothing of those who needed a free arm to throw stones.

 Zeal for God consumed the man.